DavidGandary/Exploratory-analysis-for-Supermarket-2Market-/README.md

 - What products sell the best?
 ## Tableau Dashboard
 The results of our analysis have been synthesised into an interactive dashboard hosted on Tableau Public, providing a user-friendly interface for exploring the findings and recommendations.
 The dashboard includes three interactive bar charts.
+## **Challenges and Solutions**

+Faced challenges with data variability and missing values.
+Addressed these issues through data cleaning and balancing techniques, which allowed for accurate comparisons across age groups and marital statuses.

+## **End Results and Recommendations**

+### **Strategic Recommendations**

+- **Target Customer Loyalty Programs in Spain**: Given Spain's high market share, prioritise customer loyalty strategies in this region.
+- **Explore Advertising Efficacy**: With Twitter performing well in multiple countries (e.g., Spain, South Africa, India), allocate more resources to Twitter ads, particularly in these regions.
+- **Adjust Pricing Strategy for Alcohol Beverages**: Given their popularity, particularly among 41–50-year-olds, consider gradual price increases to maximise revenue without compromising demand.
+- **Address unique market needs:** Region-specific strategies were proposed, particularly for high-potential markets like Montenegro.
+For this market, metrics like ad impressions and click-through rates could guide ad spend efficiency, enhancing reach and engagement.

+## **Outcomes**

+This analysis provided actionable insights into age-based preferences and region-specific advertising platforms, enabling more targeted customer engagement strategies across different demographics.

+## **Reflections**

+This project highlighted the importance of aligning product marketing strategies with customer demographics and showcased SQL’s utility in extracting and segmenting critical data for insights.
+Recognition of the importance of a structured problem-solving approach, which I plan to implement in future projects.
+This structured approach would help guide the analysis systematically and ensure it addresses both strategic and technical objectives, particularly for technical audiences.

+## **Next Steps**

+Future analysis could explore the relationship between lead conversions and total spend per channel.
+This would offer insights into the efficiency of different marketing channels and allow us to fine-tune ad spend based on customer conversion effectiveness.
+Additionally, analysing income distributions across top-purchasing age groups for premium product offerings may uncover more pricing opportunities.